vjovanov/actormig/actor-migration.md

 ### 2.1 Migration Kit
 In Scala 2.10.0 Scala Actors will be inside the Scala distribution as a separate jar (`scala-actors.jar`), and the public interface will be deprecated.
-The distribution will include Akka Actors in TODO`akka-actor.jar`.
+The distribution will include Akka Actors in `akka-actor.jar`.
-The AMK resides both in the Scala distribution (`scala-actors-migration.jar`) and in the TODO'akka-actor.jar'.
+The AMK resides both in the Scala distribution (`scala-actors-migration.jar`) and in the 'akka-actor.jar'.
 Future major releases of Scala will not contain Scala actors and the AMK.

 To start the migration, user needs to add the `scala-actors.jar` and the `scala-actors-migration.jar` to the build of their projects.